iOS4ever/iOS4ever.github.io/_posts/2016-4-16-twelfth-post-swe.md

 **Tip of the Week 2**:

 Please tell me you watched the video and at the very least chuckled.
 Here is another tip of the week for this entry, and it’s all about digital encryption.
-The videos are made by GPCrey and I highly recommend them.
+The videos are made by CGPGrey and I highly recommend them.

 [Should All Locks Have Keys? – CGPGrey]( https://www.youtube.com/watch?v=VPBH1eW28mo&ab_channel=CGPGrey)